 A soundbar with 5.1 channels or higher will most likely be bigger in size, but if you find one that can fit into your living space, then those are the preferable soundbars for immersive sound.
 A typical 5-7 channel soundbar will have built in speakers in the front, center, side, and rear to create a cinematic sound experience.

 Price of the Soundbar for a Small Room

-The price of the soundbar is directly affected by its features.
+The price of the soundbar is directly affected by its extra features.
 The more capabilities such as Bluetooth and other wireless connections a soundbar has, the pricier it will be.

 Our experts have chosen affordable options that can perform just as well.
-The YAS-108 features DTS Virtual :X Virtual 3D surround sound, Bluetooth connectivity, Clear Voice mode, built-in subwoofers, and HDMI inputs to your TV, all at an affordable price.
+The YAS-108 features DTS Virtual :X Virtual 3D surround sound, Bluetooth connectivity, Clear Voice mode, built-in subwoofers, and HDMI ports to your TV, all at an affordable price.